 post-checkout git hook that checks if the database is in sync with the code, giving developers better visibility.
 This can just notify you in terminal or it can run

 Won’t this take up a lot of space?

 Most dev machines have reasonable hard drive (>200GB) and localhost databases are very small.
 When exported and compressed, the distribution of sizes skews small, with the 95 percentile <1MB and the 99.9 percentile <100MB.
 Combined with the immutable schema approach, it’s unlikely this will ever use more than a few dozen gigs of storage.
 However, for the exceptional cases, there’s no point in keeping very old snapshots around and

 digress prune could be used to prune snapshots starting with “oldest” first (the fewest parents and also the oldest

 When a migration fails, represent it in the file, similar to git’s merge conflicts.
-Out of order mergers (the filename numbering system has failed)

 No more leading zeros